surya2/SIPC_Language/README.md

 Our continuous integration process builds on both Ubuntu 22.04 and 20.04, so these are well-supported.
 We do not support other linux distributions, but we know that people in the past have ported `tipc` to different distributions.

-### Mac OS

-Our continuous integration process builds on macOS 12 and macOS 13 so modern versions of macOS are well-supported. `tipc` builds on both Intel and Apple Silicon, i.e., Apple's M1 ARM processor.

 ### Windows Subsystem for Linux

 If you are using a Windows machine, tipc can be built in the Windows Subsystem for Linux (WSL).
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2) are instructions to install WSL and upgrade to WSL2.
 It is highly recommended to upgrade to WSL2.
 Once installed, you should install